wunderlicht/hello-docker/README.md

 ## Yeah...
 Why?
-Actually because I was shocked how big images can become when you use the same image to build and run you app.
+Actually because I was shocked how big images can become when you use the same image to build and run your app.

 I thought to myself, now we have it all in containers, but it takes ages to download these things from a repo and to start them